Ultimate guide to the Carrick-a-Rede Rope Bridge 2024/25

 Parking at Carrick-a-Rede

-There is a large free parking lot that sits behind the small cafe and gift shop at Carrick-a-rede.
+There is a large free car park lot that sits behind the small cafe and gift shop at Carrick-a-rede.
 The shop makes a great place to pick up some postcards and trinkets to take home.
 You can also get a snack and a cup of coffee to steel your nerves before crossing the bridge.

 Tickets for the Carrick-a-Rede Rope Bridge